in03/not-a-haiku/README.md

 ## 🌐 Deployment

-This project is configured for GitHub Pages deployment.
-The GitHub Actions workflow will automatically build and deploy on every push to main.
+This project is configured via Vercel.
+With some work and some potentially limited features, deployment via GitHub Pages should also be possible using the static adapter.

 ### Manual Deployment
 ```bash